William Dale Montgomery: Activities after retirement

+In 2010, while interviewed on Bosnian TV, Montgomery called for the "peaceful dissolution" of Bosnia and Herzegovina - a sentence later widely used by Bosnian Serb leader Milorad Dodik.
+His statement attracted a rebuke from the U.S. Embassy in Sarajevo.

+In 2016, Montgomery published his memoirs book "When the applause dies down - Memories of the last American ambassador to Yugoslavia", in which he contests the consensus among the U.S. foreign policy elites on the need to keep Bosnia and Herzegovina together and to support the independence of Kosovo.

+In November 2024, on Serbian TV, Montgomery claimed that Serbia had "done everything right regarding Srebrenica", and that "the EU had treated Serbia very poorly" during accession negotiations.

+In late December 2024, while guest on Serbian TV, Montgomery criticized the adoption of the United Nations General Assembly Resolution 78/282 and minimised the Srebrenica genocide, claiming that “genocide” is a “stretched qualification”, using instead the terminology of “terrible crime” as in the Serbian narrative on the July 1995 massacre.
+In the same interview, Montgomery claimed that the Dayton Peace Accords should have established three entities instead of two - a long-term goal of Bosnian Croat nationalist parties.
+He claimed that "the documents relating to Kosovo and Dayton reflect our [U.S.] insistence on multicultural societies, but they do not emphasize the ethnic issue, and here the ethnic issue is very important".

 Awards

 At the end of his tour as Deputy Chief of Mission, the Bulgarian government awarded him the Order Of The Madara Horseman, First Class.
 At the end of his tour as Ambassador to Bulgaria, Montgomery was awarded the Order of the Stara Planina, First Class, by the Government of Bulgaria.

 He has one Distinguished Honor Award, two individual and two group Superior Honor Awards, and one Meritorious Honor Award from the US Department of State.
 He is also a recipient of an ABA-CEELI award for his efforts to promote the rule of law in Central and Eastern Europe.

 His army decorations include the Bronze Star, Army Commendation Medal with "V" (for valor), Combat Infantryman Badge, Parachute Badge, and Vietnam Service Medal.

-Personal life

-Montgomery is married to the former Lynne Germain, and they have three children.
-He speaks Russian, Bulgarian and Serbo-Croatian.

-His wife Lynne German Montgomery is "said to have brought about the downfall of ambassador William Montgomery, 58, the most powerful diplomat in the region, who is leaving his post nine months early."